mesosphere/marathon/docs/docs/pods.md

 # Limitations

 - If a pod belongs to a group that declares dependencies, these dependencies are implicit for the pod.
+If a group deployment operation is blocked because of a dependency, and that group contains a pod, then that pod's deployment is also blocked.

-- Pods are a special kind of group, but they cannot be modified by the `/v2/groups/` endpoint.
+- Pods cannot be modified by the `/v2/groups/` endpoint.
 They are read-only at the `/v2/groups` endpoint.

 - Pods only support Mesos-based health checks.